-We may also display information about accounts you hold with other Lloyds Banking Group companies, and from third party companies, for example through Open Banking.
+We may also provide access to products you hold with other Lloyds Banking Group companies, and from third party companies, for example through Open Banking.

-Customers who are registered for Internet Banking may be able to use Additional Services, which currently include the following:
+Internet Banking customers may be able to use Additional Services, which currently include the following:

 1.1 This agreement applies to your use of Internet Banking and any Additional Services.
 If there are any inconsistencies between the Internet Banking terms and conditions and the Additional Services terms and conditions, the Additional Services terms and conditions will apply.

-1.2 Unless we tell you otherwise, this agreement doesn’t change any of the terms and conditions that relate to the accounts or other services you access through Internet Banking.
-We have separate account or service agreements with you for these.
-If we tell you that any of this agreement’s terms apply to an account or other service you use but it conflicts with a term in your account or service agreement, the term in this agreement will apply.
+1.2 Unless we tell you otherwise, this agreement doesn’t change any of the terms and conditions that relate to the products you access through Internet Banking.
+We have separate agreements with you for these.
+If we tell you that any of this agreement's terms apply to a product you use but it conflicts with a term in your product agreement, the term in this agreement will apply.

-2.1 We don’t charge you to use Internet Banking or the Additional Services but your network operator or internet provider may charge you for using the internet.
+2.1 We don’t charge you to use Internet Banking or the Additional Services but your network operator or internet provider may charge you for using their services when you access them.

-3.1 You should be able to view information or perform transactions on your accounts if you use Internet Banking in a country outside the UK.
+3.1 You should be able to view information, make changes and perform transactions on your products if you use Internet Banking in a country outside the UK.

 3.2 If you want to use Internet Banking or any of the Additional Services in a country outside the UK, you’re responsible for finding out whether it is lawful to do so in that country.
 You’re responsible for complying with its local laws.
 We’re not responsible for any loss that results if you break local laws.

-4.1 You can use Internet Banking to access any joint accounts you have.
-You may be able to give us instructions about them independently of the other account holders.
-You must each register separately for Internet Banking.
+4.1 You can use Internet Banking to access any joint products you have.
+You may be able to give us instructions about them independently of the other product holders.
+Each person must register separately for Internet Banking.

-5.1 Where we display information about your accounts, some of it may not be updated in real time.
-You should check with us, or the relevant account provider, for up-to-date information.
+5.1 Where we display information about your products, some of it may not be updated in real time.
+You should check with us, or the relevant product provider, for up-to-date information.

 6.1 We may provide some of our Additional Services automatically to you.
 Others you may need to activate.
 You can opt out of any of the Additional Services that are available to you in Internet Banking unless we have indicated your right to do so may be limited in some way.